ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Functionality.md

 ### Arrangement
 There are three types of "collections" used by Curate.

-- Containers or "administrative collections" that bind together objects that can be considered a single unit e.g. a metadata record and two file records.
+- Works bind together objects that can be considered a single unit e.g. a metadata record and two file records.
 - Collections or "intellectual arrangements" are user-created groupings based on some theme, concept, or arbitrary criteria.
-- Projects contain a working set of Containers or Items that supports ongoing research
+- Administrative Sets contain a working set of Works or Items that supports ongoing research

+### Works
-**Containers** are first-order collections whose existence should be largely transparent to the end-user.
+Works are first-order collections whose existence should be largely transparent to the end-user.
 They decorate a group of repository objects with:

 - A named context
 - A description
 - Additional metadata

-The "named context" of a Container is called a Curation Concern.
+The "named context" of a Work is called a Curation Concern.
 Curation Concerns provide hooks for workflow (e.g. mediated deposits, syndication approval) and inform how the content is presented.

+### Collections
-**Collections** are essentially an arbitrary arrangement of the material.
+Collections are essentially an arbitrary arrangement of the material.
 An Annotation defines the relationship between a Collection and the Items in that collection.
 An Annotation and a Collection have basically the same metadata but an Annotation is a leaf and a Collection is a node.
 Collections have several characteristics: